jlkravitz/kesem-selection/README.md

 4. Install Homebrew (This is safe and fast!
 I swear!): `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 5. Install python3: `brew install python3`
 6. Install fpdf, a python library for building pdfs: `pip3 install fpdf`
+7. Separately, install [Table Tool](https://itunes.apple.com/us/app/table-tool/id1122008420) for Mac.
+This will make it easier to view and edit CSV files, which you'll have to do later.

-Once you have the exported applications and references in CSV format, move them to the `kesem-selection` directory and call them `apps.csv` and `references.csv` (you can do this in Finder if you have a Mac).
+8. Separately (again), export the applications and references from Wufoo into CSV format.
+Move them to the `kesem-selection` directory and call them `apps.csv` and `references.csv` (you can do this in Finder if you have a Mac).
+    1. **NOTE:** Only export once you know you have *all* applications and references.
+These scripts don't play nicely with "new" apps and references.
+This means that you can't start reading apps until *all* apps are in, so don't give long deadline extensions!

+Nice!
+Your computer is ready to rumble...

 ## Instructions